bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

                \tag{7}

-However, this is generally difficult to compute because of the marginal likelihood (sometimes called the evidence), but what if we didn't have to directly compute the marginal likelihood and instead only needed the likelihood (and prior)?
+However, this is generally difficult to compute because of the marginal likelihood (sometimes called the evidence).
+But what if we didn't have to directly compute the marginal likelihood and instead only needed the likelihood (and prior)?